Surakshaajith/simple-ocr-opencv/README.md

 #### Step 5: Training

-Teaches the software "if you see more segments that look like this, this is what they mean"
+Teaches the software "if you see more segments that look like these ones, this is what they mean"

 #### Step 6: Classification